-Put the trays in the preheated dehydrator and leave them for one hour, at which point, reduce the temperature to 135-140 F. (57-60 C.) to finish drying.
-Drying time will vary depending upon the dehydrator, the thickness of the fruit and its water content.
+Put the trays in the preheated dehydrator and leave them for one hour, at which point, reduce the temperature to 135 to 140 degrees F. (57-60 C.) to finish drying.
+Drying time will vary depending upon the dehydrator, the thickness of the fruit, and its water content.

 For oven drying, place the fruit or vegetables on a tray in a single layer.
-Put them in a preheated oven at 140-150 F. (60-66 C.) for 30 minutes.
+Put them in a preheated oven at 140 to 150 degrees F. (60-66 C.) for 30 minutes.
 Open the oven door a bit to allow the excess moisture to escape.
 After 30 minutes, stir the food around and check to see how it is drying.
-Drying can take anywhere from 4-8 hours depending upon the thickness of the slices and water content.
+Drying can take anywhere from four to eight hours depending upon the thickness of the slices and water content.

 Storing Dehydrated Fruit and Vegetables

 Fruit is dry when it is still pliable but no beads of moisture form when pressed.
 Once the fruit has dried, remove it from either the dehydrator or oven and allow it to cool before packaging it for storage.

 Dried fruit should be packed loosely into an airtight glass or plastic container.
 This allows any remaining moisture to distribute evenly among the fruit slices.
 If condensation forms, the fruit is not sufficiently dried and should be dehydrated further.

 Store packaged dehydrated fruit from the garden in a cool, dark area to help it retain the vitamin content of the fruit.
 Dried fruit can also be stored in the freezer or refrigerator which will help to extend its shelf life… but I don’t expect that to be a problem.
 Chances are good that your dehydrated fruit will be gobbled up in no time at all.